Seeking Professional Help In A Therapist

-As I mentioned in last weeks post it was after I really bad panic attack and one of the most awful nights of my life I accepted I needed help for my anxiety.
-After a phone call to my mum she suggested I should self refer to Talking Mental Health.
+As I mentioned in last weeks post it was after I really bad panic attack and one of the most awful nights of my life I accepted I needed help with my anxiety.
+After a phone call to my mum, she suggested I should self-refer to Talking Mental Health.
 You can refer yourself here if you're from Derbyshire or find your local one through your GP.

-After four years of explaining myself over and over again to copious amounts of doctors and therapists I need not to be feeling like I'm on a timer before I have to start again.
+After four years of explaining myself over and over again to copious amounts of doctors and therapists, I need not be feeling like I'm on a timer before I have to start again.